LinuxCommandLibrary

 DESCRIPTION

-git log shows the commit history.
-It displays commits in reverse chronological order with details including author, date, and message.
-Extensive formatting options enable customized output.
+git log shows the commit history in reverse chronological order.
+Each entry displays the commit hash, author, date, and message.
+Extensive formatting and filtering options enable customized output for any use case.

-The command supports filtering by author, date, path, and message.
-Graph mode visualizes branch structure.
-Custom formats enable scripted log processing.
+The command supports filtering by author, date range, file path, and message content.
+Graph mode visualizes branch structure with ASCII art.
+Custom format strings enable scripted log processing and report generation.

 PARAMETERS